jiachuhao123/seg3103_playground/lab03/README.md

 ![Running Java in the console](assets/date3.png)

-You can see we get 100% coverage for Date class
+You can see we get 100% coverage for Date class.
+To make it 100%, I just try all the possibility for Date class.
+It means, let our test to make every line of code in the program work, and let the test include all possible situations.
+For example, in the following pic, if the program run isEndOfMonth().
+Then I need to first have two test that one for leaf year and one for not leaf year.
+Then I need a test for day = 31 and day for not 31 etc.

 ![Running Java in the console](assets/date4.png)